gillespilon/machine_learning/machine_learning.md

 1. In the context of machine learning, what is the difference between regression and linear regression?
 Regression is a type of problem and linear regression is a type of model.
 2. What is the main drawback to linear regression?
 It cannot automatically model non-linear relationships.
-3. If your X and y are pandas objects, can you pass these directly to scikit-learn?
+3. If X and y are pandas objects, can you pass these directly to scikit-learn?
 Yes
-4. If your X and y are pandas objects, what types of objects should they be?
+4. If X and y are pandas objects, what types of objects should they be?
 X should be a DataFrame and y should be a Series.
 5. Do the results of a machine learning model prove causation?
 No, they demonstrate associations.
 6. Which of the following regression metrics punish larger errors by increasing their weight?
 Mean squared error and root mean squared error.
 7. If your evaluation metric includes the word error, should you try to minimize or maximize that number?
 Minimize